Motorcycle rally: Australia

-A number of rallies are held throughout Australia, at all times of the year.
+A number of rallies are held throughout Australia throughout the year.
 These range from 'back to basics' rallies, usually held in remote locations with no facilities, to catered rallies held in country towns and other rural locations.
-Many rallies are held at a local recreation reserve, football ground, racecourse or showground in country towns.
+Many rallies are held at a local recreation reserve, football ground, racecourse, or showground in country towns.
 These venues often have toilet/shower blocks, and bar/kitchen facilities.
 Often the motorcycle club organising the rally will arrange for a local service group like the Rotary club, or local sporting club to cater an evening meal and breakfast, and to run the bar.
 These events often provide much needed revenue sources for the communities in which the rallies are held, and the communities welcome the rallies to their towns.

-Compared to European and American rallies, Australian rallies are often small affairs, with attendance ranging from a few dozen to a few hundred bikes.
+Compared to European and American rallies, Australian rallies are often small affairs with attendance ranging from a few dozen to a few hundred bikes.

 The Ulysses Club Annual General Meeting Event is a weeklong affair that brings in thousands of motorcyclists and millions of dollars to its host site, which can be different each year.
 The 2014 event in Alice Springs is expected to draw 5,000 to 7,000 participants.